stereobooster/svg-pan-zoom-gesture/README.md

 - 1 - focus + <kbd>↑</kbd>, <kbd>↓</kbd>, <kbd>←</kbd>, <kbd>→</kbd>
 - 2 - focus + <kbd>+</kbd>, <kbd>-</kbd>
 - 4 - <kbd>Cmd</kbd> + wheel
+- 7 - <kbd>Esc</kbd>

 Notes:

-- 3, 5 - I don't want to use wheel (mouse) or two finger drag (trackpad) for zoom to avoid problem woth scroll trap.
+- 3, 5 - I don't want to use wheel (mouse) or two finger drag (trackpad) for zoom to avoid problem with scroll trap.
 - 6 - I don't want to use one finger drag (touchscreen) for pan.
 Instead, when people would use one finger drag over SVG, it would show overlay which instructs people to use two fingers

 ### Features

 - core
-  - programmatic zoom, pan
-  - interaction for zoom (without buttons)
-  - interaction for pan (without buttons)
   - overlay (see above point 6)
 - UI (buttons)
-  - zoom
-  - pan
-  - reset
   - full-screen
 - other
   - max, min zoom